charles-hood/lumen-blog/content/posts/2024-12-02--roatan-day-2-snorkeling-super-bowl-feast/index.md

 ## Dude Food & Sweet Surprises:

-Nachos were our Super Bowl party's star, assembled with store-bought ingredients that proved surprisingly delicious.
+Nachos were our Super Bowl party's star, assembled with local store-bought ingredients that proved surprisingly delicious.
 But the real surprise came from our dessert choice, tortilla chips dipped in peanut butter sweetened with honey, showcasing the joy of simple pleasures.

 ## Gridiron Thrills (Spanish Style):